sigasi/sigasi_insights/releasenotes/sigasi-4.00.md

 [![Block Diagram Graphics Configuration for SystemVerilog](/releasenotes/4.0/sv_graphic_configuration.png "Block Diagram Graphics Configuration for SystemVerilog")](/releasenotes/4.0/sv_graphic_configuration.png)

-You can also customize and filter block diagrams by creating a [Graphic Configuration][/tech/using-graphics-configuration].
+You can also customize and filter block diagrams by creating a [Graphics Configuration][/tech/using-graphics-configuration].

 # SystemVerilog State Machines

 The [State Machine View][/manual/views#fsm] now also visualizes `enum`-based statemachines in your SystemVerilog code.
 This view automatically updates while you are editing your code and gives a convenient way to visually inspect and navigate your code, even when your code is still unfinished or broken.

-You can open the state machine view by right clicking in the editor and selecting **Show In > State Machines**.
+You can open the State Machine View by right clicking in the editor and selecting **Show In > State Machines**.

 [![State Machine View for SystemVerilog](/releasenotes/4.0/systemverilog_fsm.png)](/releasenotes/4.0/systemverilog_fsm.png)

 You can **double-click nodes** or **transitions** to navigate to the corresponding SystemVerilog code.

-You can also customize and filter state machine diagrams by creating a [Graphic Configuration][/tech/using-graphics-configuration].
+You can also customize and filter state machine diagrams by creating a [Graphics Configuration][/tech/using-graphics-configuration].

 # SystemVerilog and Mixed Hierarchies in the Hierarchy View